What Posture Should We Take When We Disagree With Others on Scriptural Teachings?

 2. Second, we make sure our view of hermeneutics is correct.

-.
+Conservative Evangelical Christians (like me), hold that the Bible should be interpreted using a historico-grammatical approach.
 This isn't really that confusing.
 A historico-grammatical hermeneutic simply means that the Bible should be approached and interpreted:

 (a) as a historical collection of books that are sacred scripture, and that each book should honor and seek to understand the historical context of the people and place in which it was written.
 That means we do not seek to simply ask "what does this Bible reading mean TO ME" but we FIRST ASK "What does this Bible teaching MEAN" or "What did this passage mean to the original hearers/readers of this message?"
 In other words, "How did they take this?
 How did they, based on their culture, heritage, time in history, history, location, geo-political status, etc. think about what was said?"